Edgerton W. Day

 Edgerton Winnett Day (November 26, 1863 – February 11, 1919) was a Canadian politician and pioneer settler in the area that became the Canadian province of Alberta.

-Born in 1863 in an area later incorporated into the Canadian province of Ontario, Day completed his education, and took up a job as a stagecoach driver.
+Born in 1863 in Canada West, Day completed his education, and took up a job as a stagecoach driver.
 Soon after, he would find employment at the Massey-Harris company, an agricultural equipment manufacturer.
 During this time, Day first surveyed the land that he would eventually settle later on in his life.
 After briefly working as a loan company, Day moved to the west, after having aspirations of doing so since his youth.
 As the Canadian Pacific Railway gained entitlement to a portion of land in the prairies, Day became interested in purchasing a large portion, and did so in 1904.
 He then completed plans for what would later become the town that bears his name, Daysland, in present-day Flagstaff County, Alberta.

 Daysland was formed in 1905, when the railway line to the area was completed.
 Soon after, a large colonial-style house was built as a home for Day and his wife.
 Fitted with the latest appliances and technology at the time, it soon became the centre of the town, serving as an ice rink and tennis court, and hosting events, including auctions.
 After the opening of a post office in 1907, Daysland was officially incorporated as a town, with Day elected its first mayor.
 He would continue to serve in the capacity until his resignation in 1910.
 Two years later, Day moved to Edmonton, where he served as a major in the Army Reserve until his death from a long illness in 1919.